Vasco Rossi

 Vasco Rossi (born 7 February 1952), also known mononymously as Vasco or with the nickname Il Blasco, is an Italian singer-songwriter and poet.
-During his career, he has published 30 albums (not including unofficial releases) and has written over 250 songs, as well as lyrics for other artists.
+He has published 30 albums (not including unofficial releases) and written over 250 songs, as well as lyrics for other artists.

 Rossi calls himself a provocautore (an Italian portmanteau for "provoking author") as throughout his career he has been regularly criticized over his choice of lifestyle and the lyrics in his songs.
-With more than 35 millions of copies sold, he is one of the best-selling Italian singers.
-His Modena Park 2017 concert is the highest-attended ticketed concert of all time.
+With more than 35 million copies sold, he is one of the best-selling Italian singers.
+His Modena Park 2017 concert is the second highest-attended ticketed concert of all time.

 Biography

 Early life and education

 Vasco Rossi was born in Zocca, in the province of Modena (Emilia-Romagna).
 His father, Carlo Rossi, was a truck-driver, and his mother, Novella, a housewife.
 It was his mother herself who decided to enroll him in singing school when he was a little boy, a choice that must have seemed rather peculiar within the mentality of a small village in the Apennines like Zocca.
 Nonetheless, Rossi fell in love with music and at the age of 14 began playing with his first band.

 Rossi and his family moved to Bologna, Italy, where he studied accounting in high school.
 Upon graduating he opened a music club, Punto Club, and enrolled in university at the faculty of Economics and Business.
 In the meantime he supported himself by working as a DJ and founding, along with friends, one of the first private radio stations in Italy, "Punto Radio", with which he began slowly and timidly showcasing his own songs.